aleph-im/active-record-sdk/README.md

-#AARS - Aleph Asynchronous Record Storage
+#AARS - Aleph Active Record SDK
 AARS is a powerful and flexible Python library built on top of the Aleph decentralized storage network, designed to help you build better backends for your decentralized applications.
 It provides an easy-to-use interface for managing and querying your data, with a focus on performance and versatility.

 ##Features